stfc-sciml/sp-wnet-seg/README.md

 #### Step 3: Generate superpixels for each input image
-Segmentation is performed on predetermined superpixels, which can be done using an oversegmentation algorithm such as SLIC.
-Our deep model support a large number of superpixels, so this is step can be done trivially.
+Segmentation will be performed based on predetermined superpixels, which can be done using an oversegmentation algorithm such as SLIC.
+Our deep model supports a large number of superpixels, so this step can be done trivially.
 Surely, a more careful oversegmentation that yields fewer superpixels can facilitate the training of the deep model.
-The following figure shows the oversegmentation for one of the above input images, which contains more than 13000 superpixels.
+The following figure shows the oversegmentation for one of the above input images, containing more than 13000 superpixels.

 <img src="https://github.com/stfc-sciml/sp-wnet-seg/blob/main/readme-resources/slic.png" width="70%">

 **Note**: our deep model also supports pixel-wise or dense segmentation, for which this step can be skipped.

 #### Step 4: Train a `WNet`
-The data ready.
+The data are ready.
 Now one can create a `WNet`, as defined in `src/wnet.py`, and use the function `train_sp_wnet()` from `src/train_predict.py` to train the `WNet` model.
 Several network and loss hyperparameters can be specified.
 In general,